zhakamizhako/VRCOpenWorldMovementLogic/readme.md

 6. Update the VRCSceneDescriptor's respawn height
 	- Set the respawn height to a reasonable, ridiculous amount in order to bypass the respawn height. (e.g. 999999)
 		![descriptor](images/scenedescriptor.PNG)

+7. Set the Spawn area to the same object as ZHK_RespawnHandler
+	- Refer to the prefab of the spawn object.
+Make sure the VRCSceneDescriptor points to that spawn.

-8. Test.
+9. Test.
 Optimize.
 Remove any unnecessary objects.

 ## Using the Scene